 You can’t really walk “along” the river.
 There is no boardwalk or anything.
 Seems all the riverside real-estate is occupied by floating restaurants and guest-houses.

 After walking for a bit I spotted a temple, so I went to it.
 Turns out there are a few temples in and around Kanchanaburi, and they all seem to be free entry.

 3. Chinese Cemetary

 Continuing my journey I came across the Chinese cemetery.
 I quite like cemetery’s.
 They are peaceful.

 4. Memorial Cemetary

 Next to the Chinese Cemetery is the very well maintained war memorial cemetery.
-The bodies that rest here where transported from where-ever they where buried – somewhere in the jungle.
-They died whilst building the Thailand to Burma railway.
+The bodies that rest here were transported from where-ever they where buried – somewhere in the jungle.
+They died whilst building Thailand to Burma railway.

 5. Night Market

 Close to the cemetery is the night market.
 I arrived there at a very good time since it was still light but everyone was set up.

 It is a bit like a swap meet.
 A lot of people just selling second-hand stuff.